apryamostanov/Black-Box/README.md

 Readiness for usage by public: 15-th August 2017

 Performance: Now performance is very good.
+Stability/testing: Testing is done manually on Tomcat Web application, Multithreaded HTTP Client application and Bulk-file processing application.
+So certain level of assurance is there and you may try it in your application.

 Intended purpose of usage:
 - Credit card processing